 A Husky dogs experience

-This Lapland Holiday Has Flights From 11 UK Airports including Belfast, Bournemouth, Cardiff, East Midlands, Exeter, Gatwick, Glasgow, Humberside, Leeds Bradford, Liverpool & Norwich
+This Lapland holiday has flights from Belfast, Birmingham, Bournemouth, Cardiff, East Midlands, Exeter, Gatwick, Glasgow, Humberside, Leeds Bradford, Liverpool, Norwich & Teesside

 Call Us Free On 0800 091 4139We're open today between 9am and 7pm

 Fly direct to Pajala - gateway to the heart of Swedish Lapland, 80 kilometres beyond the Arctic Circle.
 Your Lapp hosts dressed in traditional Sami costume will meet you, before you make a short coach journey to "Santa's Home".

 On a day full of wonder, take the secret path through the forest to Santa's log cabin, where he'll be waiting to greet each child personally.